Frequently Asked Questions

 Methodology

-The AUM data is derived from the capital requirements listed for each project in the portfolio.
-Each project is treated as a distinct category, as specified in the document.
-The Ndege Foundation’s allocation is split into its two components—Development Finance Fund (DFF) and Real Estate Investment Trust (REIT)—due to their distinct purposes and significant capital allocations.
-For projects with capital ranges (e.g., Ndege Cobalt and Ndege Gold Mines & Refineries), the lower end is used for a conservative estimate.
-Values calculated in euros (€).
+The AUM data is derived from the capital requirements explicitly listed for each individual project within the portfolio.
+Each project is treated as a distinct category, in accordance with the specifications outlined in the document.
+The Ndege Foundation©’s allocation is divided into its two main components—Development Finance Fund (DFF) and Real Estate Investment Trust (REIT)—due to their differing purposes and the considerable capital allocations assigned to each.
+For projects that present capital ranges (such as Ndege Cobalt and Ndege Gold Mines & Refineries), the lower end of the range is used to provide a more conservative and prudent estimate.
+All values are calculated and presented in euros (€).